-10 years later, CHAMP still delivering help to headache patients the lives of many patients-and they often need a variety of drugs to help them improve their condition.
-In addition to the drugs, they're also in need of education, advice and help with making important changes in their lives.
-They need to learn behavioural approaches for dealing with the stress resulting from the headaches.
+10 years later, CHAMP still delivering help to headache patients disrupt the lives of many patients-and they often need a variety of medications to help them improve their condition.
+In addition to medications, many also need education, advice and help with making important changes in their lives.
+They need to learn behavioural approaches for dealing with their headaches.